bradleecrockett/Birthdate-Day-Calculator/README.md

 Do you know on what day of the week you were born?
 Today you will write a program to calculate it.
 ## Your Task
 -----
-Use the algorithm to calculate the day of the week on which you were born.
+Use the Zeller's function algorithm to calculate the day of the week on which you were born.

+Name your Python file BdayCalc.py (or download the starter file from this repo)

 Write a function in Python named `zeller_function(month: int, day: int, year:int)` that:
 * Calculates and returns the appropriate day of the week that you were born on as a String.